 First, list the tasks you want your team members to be performing as part of their role.
 Use their job description as a guide.

 For each of these gaps, identify who in your team you think should be performing the work.

 If the size of the gaps are large, or these gaps are resulting in stress for your team, then you should look at making a change.
 Use your list of gaps as the starting point to clear things up.

 2. Clarify roles in your team by developing a RACI

 Consider clearing up unclear roles and responsibilities by developing a RACI matrix to define the roles in the team.
 RACI stands for:

-A = Accountable (will be ultimately held accountable for the work.
+- A = Accountable: A person who will be ultimately held accountable for the work.
 This is often a manager.

 Create a grid and write a list of the people or roles at the top, and the tasks or functions of the team on the left.
 In each cell in the grid, you need to put one or more of the RACI letters, as shown below.